mikko-leonardo/zai-code-test/README.md

   - if there is no city parameter in the request, it will still return melbourne data.

-## Things I Would have done differently
+## Things I Would Have Done Differently
 - keys, url, and other configurations would have been handled via environment variables
 - configurable cache properties
 - refreshAfterWrite cache approach instead of "brute forcing" cache implementation